Chrysler New Yorker: 1938–1942

-The first convertibles were introduced with the all-new body design of the 1940 models.
-This, the C26 series, was the first New Yorker to be considered a standalone model rather than as an Imperial version.
+The first convertibles were introduced with the new body design of the 1940 models.
+The C26 series was the first New Yorker to be considered a standalone model rather than an Imperial version.
 It also saw the introduction of Fluid Drive, a fluid coupling between the engine and the clutch.
 It featured an independent front coil suspension and a beam axle in the rear.
 The only transmission available was the basic three-speed manual.
-The "New Yorker Highlander", included tartan seats and other interior elements, and the same interior treatment was on the Windsor Highlander, but an I6 engine powered it.
-Interior color choices were blue, green, brown, and maroon for the cloth upholstery while the headliner, interior rear quarter panels, and door panels were trimmed in a lighter, contrasting shade of upholstery color.
+The "New Yorker Highlander" included tartan seats and other interior elements, and the same interior treatment was on the Windsor Highlander, but an I6 engine powered it.
+Interior color choices were blue, green, brown and maroon for the cloth upholstery, while the headliner, interior rear quarter panels, and door panels were trimmed in a lighter, contrasting shade of upholstery color.

 Lightly redesigned bodies were introduced for 1941, with the business coupe now being a three-window design.
 The bodies were all marginally wider and lower, with increased glass surfaces.
-Another new model was the Town Sedan with the rear doors hinged at the forward edge of the doors.
+Another new model was the Town Sedan, with the rear doors hinged at the forward edge of the doors.
 This year, the Vacamatic was made available.
 However, unlike the version sold on six-cylinder models, the Saratoga/New Yorker version was a three-speed transmission with overdrive called "Cruise and Climb".

-With America entering World War II on 11 December 1941, all automobile production ended at the beginning of February 1942.
+With America entering World War II on December 11, 1941, all automobile production ended at the beginning of February 1942.
 Thus, the 1942 model year was roughly half the usual length.
 Cars built after December 1941 had blackout trim.
-The 1942 Chryslers were relatively modern, with a design that heralded the post-war ponton style with fenders more incorporated into the bodywork.
-The grille consisted of five horizontal chrome bars wrapped around the front, reaching to the leading edge of the front wheelwel A total of 12,145 New Yorkers of the C36 series were built this year.
+The 1942 Chryslers were relatively modern, with a design that heralded the post-war ponton style and fenders more incorporated into the bodywork.
+The grille consisted of five horizontal chrome bars wrapped around the front, reaching to the leading edge of the front wheelwell.
+A total of 12,145 New Yorkers of the C36 series were built this year.
 Chrysler would produce and experiment with engines for tanks and aircraft during World War II.